 Cost of goods as a whole fell by 0.8 percent while cost of services increased by 1.2 percent.
 Among goods, lower prices were recorded for telephones (-8.1 percent) and consumer electronics (-6.2 percent).Consumers had to pay higher prices than a year earlier, for coffee, tea and cocoa (+10.8 percent), including coffee +17.5 percent), newspapers and periodicals (+5.9 percent) and tobacco products (+2.9 percent).Among services, higher cost were seen for net rents exclusive of heating expenses (+1.3 percent), passenger transport (of which taxi ride +11.4 percent), hairdresser services and other services for personal care (+3.3 percent) and catering services in restaurants, cafes and the like (+2.7 percent).
 In contrast, cost declined for package holidays (-2.3 percent) and stelecommunication services (-1.1 percent.

 On a monthly basis, consumer prices rose 0.5 percent in March.
 Prices increases were seen for clothing (+6.1 percent), footwear (+8.3 percent) and energy (+1.4 percent: heating oil +1.9 percent) and motor fuels +4.2 percent, including supergrade petrol +4.8 percent, diesel fuel +3.4 percent).
 In contrast, cost declined for package holidays (-3.0 percent) and food (-0.1 percent, including vegetables -1.8 percent).

-The harmonized index of consumer prices rose by 0.5 percent in November of 2014 over the same month last year.
-Compared with the previous month, the index remained unchanged.
-The preliminary results for the HICP were confirmed.
+The harmonized index of consumer prices (HICP) increased by 0.1 percent in March of 2015 over the same month last year.
+Compared with the previous month, the index was up 0.5 percent.